 Prevent Employees from Violating Company Policies Via Email with Xeams

-Using these alerts, admins can ensure their employees are adhering to company policies and are not taking advantage or improperly using their email account.
+Using these alerts, admins can ensure their employees are adhering to company policies and are not taking advantage or improperly using their email accounts.

 Additionally, Xeams provides Legal Reports

 , which allows admins to search for and view the attachments users have sent in past emails, this assures users are not in violation of company policies in terms of the documents and files they are sharing via email.

 While many different violation alerts can be set up, the following are the most common: